whorfin/SomaFM/README.md

 After long experiments with metadata parsing, we now instead poll the API for track changes.
 This allows full artist/album/title for all mechanisms [regular, HLS and cast] without costing SomaFM a dupe play.
-Note that track titles are delayed from playback by up to 20 seconds, due to stochastic polling delay.
+Note that track titles may be delayed from playback by up to 20 seconds, due to stochastic polling delay.

 Windows support is dropped; Unix Domain Sockets are awesome and we have no interest in arsing about with Windows named pipes.
 Likewise, perhaps moreso, with tty and termios.